bbenligiray/greedy-face-features/README.md

 #### What is this?

-Facial landmarks are commonly used for emotion recognition.
+Features extracted from facial landmarks are commonly used for emotion recognition.
 However, there are a lot of them, and some are not very descriptive.
-This program extracts landmarks from the CK+ dataset, selects the most descriptive ones, and tests this selection.
+This program extracts spatial features from the CK+ dataset, finds a highly descriptive subset, and tests this selection.
-In the figure below, you can see an example subset.
+You can see an example subset in the figure below.
 The changes in the indicated vertical or horizontal distances are the selected spatial features.

 <p align="center">